 Less is More

 It’s not a bad idea to moisturize multiple times a day.
 My own skin has been so dry this month that I have kept a bottle of Sealuxe’s Nourish oil by my desk and pat a couple of drops into my skin every few hours.
 If you don’t have oily skin then you might also want to consider washing your face only once a day, preferably at night before you go to sleep.
-If your skin is dry and sensitive, skip cleanser all together and clean your face with micellar water using a soft reusable cleansing pad such as Sealuxe’s Organic Makeup Remover Pads.
+If your skin is dry and sensitive, skip cleanser all together and clean your face with micellar water using a soft reusable cleansing pad such as Sealuxe's make-up remover pads.
 They are made from organic hemp and cotton.
 Bonus they are washer and dryer friendly!

 Drink it Up

 Yup, it makes logical sense but it should be mentioned anyway – hydrate yourself.
 Drink eight to 10 cups of water, tea, or your favourite unsweetened beverage per day.
 Proper hydration is said to be directly related to skin cell regeneration.

 A humidifier goes a long way to helping combat dry skin.
 The heat that keeps your home warm is dry and, because the windows are closed, it stays trapped inside.
 A humidifier puts moisture back in the air and this will help your skin from feeling dry.

 While staying away from long, hot baths is important as they dry out your skin, it’s a great idea to take a comfortably warm oatmeal bath if you suffer from dry, itchy skin.
 All you have to do is grind a cup of plain oatmeal in a blender until it has the texture of powder and add it to your bath.
 Oatmeal helps calm inflammation and soothes itchy winter skin.